 The CCVI Associate Program brings together Christian women and men who share faith and friendship as a response to their baptismal call to holiness.
 Inspired by the history and spirit of our Congregation, they strive to live Incarnational Spirituality as exemplified in the charism and ministries of the congregation.

 From large sophisticated health systems to small dispensaries in remote villages, our Congregation spreads the healing ministry of Jesus Christ to those in need through direct patient contact and sponsorships.
 In the United States, we co-sponsor two of the largest Catholic health care systems in the nation, Dignity Health and CHRISTUS Health.
 In addition, we support the AIDS ministry of the Archdiocese of Galveston – Houston.
 Carrigoran House in County Care, Ireland, was uniquely designed and built to cater to the needs of the elderly and provides a continuum of care for seniors.
-St. Martin de Porres Dispensary in Molo, Kenya and St. Bakhita Dispensary of Utawala in the outskirts of Nairobi, Kenya provide primary care services to those in need, including clients who are HIV positive or have AIDS.
-In Romania, we have heard the cries of a multitude of children and have partnered with others to help renovate, equip and staff a center in Constancia to care for children diagnosed with AIDS.
+St. Martin de Porres Dispensary in Molo, Kenya provides primary care services to those in need, including clients who are HIV positive or have AIDS.
+In Romania, we have heard the cries of a multitude of children and have assisted others to help renovate, equip and staff a center in Constancia to care for children diagnosed with AIDS.
 Nearly 1,000 children receive care in the outpatient clinic of the center.
 In all of our initiatives, health education is an integral part of our ministry.

 At three centers in Guatemala, our Sisters provide places of haven for the abandoned and elderly in need.
 At El Amparo de San José, Huehuetenango, Hogar de Mi Hermano/Hermana, Esquipulas, and Hogar de Ancianos Sor Herminia, El Quiché, healing comes through spiritual and physical care, along with a loving sense of home and family.

 Whether teaching children in elementary schools or adults seeking to improve their life skills, our Sisters carry out the ministry of education.
 The type of teaching offered varies in each community and country.
-Among the schools where our Sisters are missioned are: Bishop Ndingi Primary School, St. Peter the Apostle Nursery School, Forest Edge Kindergarten School and St. Joseph Minor Seminary, all in Kenya.
+Among the schools where our Sisters are missioned are Bishop Ndingi Primary School and St. Peter the Apostle Nursery School in Kenya.
 In Guatemala Casa Claudio Dubuis provides educational, spiritual and integral formation to low income women.
 In the U.S.A., many of our Sisters have served in parochial schools.
-Today one of our Sisters is the Superintendent of Catholic Schools for the Archdiocese of Galveston-Houston.

 In 1994, having completed an assessment of needs in the Houston area, our Congregation made a commitment to initiate new literacy programs for adults and to collaborate with existing programs.
 In the ensuing years, four literacy centers were opened, one at San José Clinic in collaboration with the READ Commission, and a second at Southwest Clinic in collaboration with CHRISTUS Health/Legacy Health.
 The third at St. Austin Center was initiated by our Congregation.
 The fourth center was established by CHRISTUS Health in Galveston, Texas.
 These four centers offer classes in English and prepare students for the GED examination.
 Our Congregation also established a Literacy Core Group.
 This group has grown from being a collaborative effort among members from our Congregation, Sisters of the Incarnate Word and Blessed Sacrament and the Dominican Sisters of Houston, to include teachers from the four literacy centers.
 The Committee meets twice a year and each October hosts a Literacy Social.
 Personnel from other literacy centers are invited.
 The program at the social includes presentations by a guest speaker and by students from each center.